danielpetrov/ag-grid-api/Readme.md

 ### Ag grid options
 ````
 As a second parameter AgGridApi-HOC expects an options object which contains three properties.
 1. log - Boolean.
-If true will log on console in some cases (default is false)
+If true will allow logging on console in case of error or warning (default is false)
 2. flatten - Boolean.
 If false will pass all agGridApi as separate props.
 If true will pass an agGridApi prop
-of type object which will contain all the props. (default is true)
+of type object which will contain all the ag-grid-api props. (default is true)
 3. apiFunctions - Array of strings.
 AgGridApi-HOC will pass down only the listed agGridApiFunctions. (default are all functions)
 ````

 ````
 Code sample...
 ````

+## AgGridRetainFiltering

+## AgGridRetainSorting